Our contributing writers to the Wellcome Sanger Institute Blog.

 Katja Kivinen joined MalariaGEN consortium and Sanger Institute Malaria Programme in 2007.
 She is involved in all stages of human malaria projects, from strategic planning to data analysis, but her main focus is on managing the progress of human DNA samples through genomic pipelines and acting as an interface between pipeline and faculty teams at Sanger Institute and the MalariaGEN coordination centre in Oxford.
 Katja is interested in understanding how genetic variation affects an individual’s risk of disease.”

-Morag is a postdoc in Karen Steel’s team, studying the genetics of deafness.
-She works on the identification and characterisation of novel deafness genes, and is particularly interested in unravelling the complex network of genes regulated by the microRNA miR96, which causes hearing loss when mutated.
+Morag was a postdoc in Karen Steel’s team, studying the genetics of deafness.
+She worked on the identification and characterisation of novel deafness genes, and was particularly interested in unravelling the complex network of genes regulated by the microRNA miR96, which causes hearing loss when mutated.
 Karen’s team is now at King’s College, London.

-Darren joined the Wellcome Trust Sanger Institute faculty in 2010 in the Mouse and zebrafish programme.
-His team – Genetics of Instinctive Behaviour – combines comparative genomics, reverse genetics, behavioural testing, and neural activation studies to identify and investigate genes involved in the signalling, sensing and processing of olfactory cues that regulate behaviour.
-They aim to understand the genes that instruct animals to detect and respond to social signals with highly stereotyped behaviour.
+Darren joined the Wellcome Sanger Institute faculty in 2010 in the Mouse and zebrafish programme.
+His team – Genetics of Instinctive Behaviour – combined comparative genomics, reverse genetics, behavioural testing, and neural activation studies to identify and investigate genes involved in the signalling, sensing and processing of olfactory cues that regulate behaviour.
+They aimed to understand the genes that instruct animals to detect and respond to social signals with highly stereotyped behaviour.

 Matthew works in the Sequencing R&D team at the Sanger Institute where he helps to develop Next-Generation Sequencing protocols and transitions them to an operational setting.